-- 3.2 Definitions As used in this Solicitation/Contract, the following terms shall have the meanings attributed to them below.
-Additional definitions may be found in the specifications included with this Solicitation/Contract. - 3.2.1 "Agency" means the Public Employees Insurance Agency (PEIA) - 3.2.2 "Award Document" means the document completed in the State's system which records the contract with the State and ensures it can be paid. - 3.2.3 "Bid" or "Proposal" means the vendors submitted response to this solicitation - 3.2.4 "Business Associate" means any person or entity as defined by 45 CFR 164.502(e), 164.504(e), 164.532(d) and (e) of HIPAA.
+- 3.2 Definitions - As used in this Solicitation/Contract, the following terms shall have the meanings attributed to them below.
+Additional definitions may be found in the specifications included with this Solicitation/Contract. - 3.2.1 "Agency" means the Public Employees Insurance Agency (PEIA) - "Award Document" means the document completed in the State's system which 3.2.2 records the contract with the State and ensures it can be paid. - 3.2.3 "Bid" or "Proposal" means the vendors submitted response to this solicitation - 3.2.4 "Business Associate" means any person or entity as defined by 45 CFR 164.502(e), 164.504(e), 164.532(d) and (e) of HIPAA.
 The Vendor for this contract shall be considered a Business Associate of the Agency. - 3.2.5 "Business Associate Agreement" means the State of West Virginia Executive Branch Business Associate Agreement which is incorporated by reference to the terms and conditions of this RFP and subsequent contract, if awarded.
 See Attachment D.

 - 3.2.6 "Contract" means the binding agreement that is entered into between the State and the Vendor to provide the goods or services requested in the Solicitation. - 3.2.7 "Data Management Addendum" means the State of West Virginia Executive Branch Data Management Addendum which is incorporated by reference to the terms and conditions of this RFP and subsequent contract, if awarded.
-See Attachment E. - 3.2.8 "Director" means the Director of the West Virginia Public Employees Insurance Agency - 3.2.9 "Exempt" means the solicitation/purchase is exempt from the requirements of the West Virginia Dept. of Administration Purchasing Division as designated in W. Va.
+See Attachment E. - "Director" means the Director of the West Virginia Public Employees Insurance 3.2.8 Agency - 3.2.9 "Exempt" means the solicitation/purchase is exempt from the requirements of the West Virginia Dept. of Administration Purchasing Division as designated in W. Va.
 Code §5A-3-10b. - 3.2.10 "HIPAA" means the Health Insurance Portability Act of 1996, Pub.
 L. 104-191, including all applicable provisions of the Omnibus Security Rules of 2013. - 3.2.11 "HITECH" means the Health Information Technology for Economic and Clinical health Act of 2009 adopted as part of the American Recovery and Reinvestment Act (ARRA) - 3.2.12 "HRA" means health risk assessment or health risk appraisal.
-This is typically an instrument or questionnaire that assesses an individual's health risk, status, and habits and provides personalized feedback. - 3.2.13 "NIST" means the National Institute of Standards and Technology" specifically as it relates to HIPAA compliance as outlined in NIST SP 800-53, Revision 5; NIST SP-800-66, Revision 2; and NIST SP 800-88. - 3.2.14 "PMPM" means Per Member Per Month. - 3.1.15 "ROI" means Return on Investment reflected as a ratio of dollars spent to dollars saved in healthcare expenditures. - 3.2.16 "Solicitation" means the official notice of an opportunity to supply the State with goods or services that is published by the Public Employment Insurance Agency. - 3.2.17 "Vendor" or "Vendors" means any entity submitting a bid in response to the Solicitation, the entity that has been selected as the lowest responsible bidder, or the entity that has been awarded the Contract as context requires. - 3.2.18 "VIPPS" means verified internet pharmacy practice site.
+This is typically an instrument or questionnaire that assesses an individual's health risk, status, and habits and provides personalized feedback. - 3.2.13 "NIST" means the National Institute of Standards and Technology" specifically as it relates to HIPAA compliance as outlined in NIST SP 800-53, Revision 5; NIST SP-800-66, Revision 2; and NIST SP 800-88. - 3.2.14 "PEPM" means Per Employee Per Month.
+For the purposes of this contract, an "Employee" is defined as a PPB policyholder who is eligible for the Wellness Program, regardless of their engagement with the program. - 3.1.15 "ROI" means Return on Investment reflected as a ratio of dollars spent to dollars saved in healthcare expenditures. - 3.2.16 "Solicitation" means the official notice of an opportunity to supply the State with goods or services that is published by the Public Employment Insurance Agency. - 3.2.17 "Vendor" or "Vendors" means any entity submitting a bid in response to the Solicitation, the entity that has been selected as the lowest responsible bidder, or the entity that has been awarded the Contract as context requires. - 3.2.18 "VIPPS" means verified internet pharmacy practice site.